Scalr/agent-helm/charts/agent-job/docs/cache-persistence-efs.md

 }
 ```

-Note the `AccessPointId` (`fsap-...`) in the output — you will need it for the PersistentVolume in the next step.
+Note the access point ID (`fsap-...`) of the created resource — you will need it for the PersistentVolume in the next step.

 > [!IMPORTANT]
 > The root directory path must be a dedicated directory that does not yet exist on the file system (not `/`).
 The creation ownership and permissions are applied only when EFS creates the directory — for an already-existing path they are silently ignored, leaving a root-owned directory the agent user cannot write to.
 Access points are immutable, so a misconfigured one must be deleted and re-created.